-How vegetables make the mealNovember 27th, 2012 in Health /
+How vegetables make the mealNovember 27, 2012 in Medicine & Health / Health

 Parents may have some new motivations to serve their kids vegetables.
 A new Cornell University study, published in Public Health Nutrition, found that by simply serving vegetables with dinner, the main course would taste better and the preparer was perceived to be more thoughtful and attentive.